fare/asdf/doc/best_practices.md

 to become ubiquitously available by default on all implementations;
 and, remember, if a user must use an older implementation, he can always trivially install a newer ASDF on top of it.
-Thus, by 2019, people should not be shy about dropping support for ASDF versions older than 3.2 or 3.3.
+Thus, by October 2019, people should not be shy about dropping support for ASDF versions older than 3.3.
 And even before then, if you need a recent ASDF, just document it, and tell your users to upgrade their implementation and/or install a recent ASDF on top of their implementation's.